gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 ### Use the format to specify the decoder

-Let's work backwards and specify each bitfied in the instruction format.
+Let's work backwards and specify each bit field in the instruction format.

 ```txt
 | 31 -- 25 | 24 -- 20 | 19 -- 15 | 14 -- 12 | 11 -- 7 |  6 -- 0  |